Posted by Wade

-As we learned from our TrotBot Scaleup attempt, not all robot's legs will walk by pushing or pulling the robot.
-When we pushed TrotBot Ver 1's linkage the cranks would initially rotate, and then the linkage would freeze and the feet would skid on the pavement.
-So, we had to manually rotate TrotBot's cranks to make it walk.
+As we learned during our attempt to scale up TrotBot, not all robot's legs will walk by pushing or pulling the robot.
+When we pushed TrotBot Ver 0 with its more rectangular-shaped footpath, the cranks would initially rotate, and then the linkage would freeze and the feet would skid on the pavement.
+Instead, we had to manually rotate TrotBot's cranks to make it walk:

 If another pair of legs were added to each side of Klann, as done in the simulation of Strider below, then maybe its legs could be driven by pushing the robot (although one of Klann's feet would still skid at the corner of the foot-path, so it may not work so well - maybe adding feet that could slide or rotate a little would help?)

-Here's a test to see how easily this variation of Strider's legs can be driven by an external force - gravity in this case:
+Here's a test to see how easily this linkage variation #6 of Strider's mechanism can be driven by an external force - gravity in this case:

-Notice how the robot wavers slightly to the left and right as it descends, due to linkage variation #6's foot-speed varying a little.
+Notice how the robot wavers slightly to the left and right as it descends, due to the foot-speed varying a little.
 Linkage variation 7 below has more consistent foot speed, and waivers less

-Strider's legs can also be driven by pushing the robot when built in an 8-leg version, although not as efficiently as 12-leg versions, and the ramp's slope had to be increased to get an 8-legged Strider to walk below:
+Strider's legs can also be driven by pushing the robot when built in an 8-leg version, although not nearly as efficiently as 12-leg versions, and the ramp's slope had to be increased to get an 8-legged Strider to walk below:

 First, here's the Mondo Spider's feet in action, which provide some shock absorption, and they also slide on the smooth concrete, which helps with turning and with smoothing Klann's speed: